Mushroom-Daemon/doks/content/writing/short_swipes/throat_grabbers.md

 * New discovery from John Hopkins University School of Medicine in Baltimore: this nutrient, found in a common vegetable, offers protection against breast cancer.
 See page 53.
-* Another nutrient that has such potent anti-cancer properties, it "may actually reverse precancerous conditions."
-See page 95.